mangpo/greenthumb/documentations/new-isa.md

 ```
 Note that lists of values we define here are values the stochastic and enumerative superoptimizers try during synthesizing candidate programs.
 Although`'const` actually range from 0 to 2^32-1, we do not want the stochastic and enumerative superoptimizers to try all 2^32 values, so instead we inform them to only try the values we specified here.
 Additionally, GreenThumb analyzes an input program to be optimized, and automatically adds more values to these lists if those values appear in the input program.

 Furthermore, notice that `'reg` is used as both a program state element type and an instruction operand type.
-When this happens, the value of an instruction operand of type `'reg` will be used as the additional argument for the get and set functions when accessing a program state element of type `'reg` (as described in **Step 1.2**).
+When this happens, the value of an instruction operand of type `'reg` will be used as the additional argument for the get and set functions when accessing a program state element of type `'reg` (as described in [Step 1.3](#step1.3)).
 If we name this operand type differently, GreenThumb will not be able to pass the value of the operand to the get and set functions.

 For other operand types, we may name them freely.
 However, GreenThumb treats `'const` and `'bit` specially.
 In particular, the enumerative search works in a reduced-bitwidth domain (4 bits instead of 32 bits).
 Therefore, the enumerative search converts the input source code into the reduced-bitwidth version.
 If an operand has type `'const` or `'bit`, GreenThumb will convert the constant appropriately for its kind.
 For example, value 31 of type `'bit` will be converted to 3; shifting by 31 bits in 32-bit domain is equivalent to shifting by 3 bits in 4-bit domain.
 Large numbers of type `'const` will be converted into 4-bit numbers by masking the lower 4 bits.
 If an operand has a type other than `'const` or `'bit`, GreenThumb will preserve its same value during conversion.